ossf/alpha-omega/Mentorship/Software Requirements - Analyzer.md

 ## Requirements
-- Use Case #1 & #2 should be designed and implemented

 ### Use Case 1
 - [x] Push 'summary-results.sarif' to the triage-portal
 - [x] Triage Portal credentials should be supported as environment variable (be sure to change the .env template)